Do a business energy audit

 No

-Task lighting allows staff to set the lighting level to what is needed for a particular job or workspace.
-This can help to avoid lighting large areas unnecessarily.
+Task lighting allows staff to set the lighting level for a specific job or workspace.

 Have fluorescent lamps been replaced by more energy efficient options?
 Yes